 It’s finally summer!
 June sees the start of lazy summer days (including the longest day on June 21st), a garden in full bloom, and warm, dry weather that will encourage you to get out and about much more.
-Well, we say ‘lazy’ summer days – it’s anything but that for gardeners!
-There’s a huge amount to do in the garden in June, especially the veg plot, which needs constant attention if you’re going to get the most out of your harvest in August and September.
+And there’s still lots to do in the garden in June, especially in the veg plot where the first crops are already starting to ripen.

 Flower borders will be busy filling out with early summer bloomers and annuals should be well established by now.
-The lawn will need cutting at least once a week, while ponds and wildlife habitats are incredibly busy with this year’s youngsters, fledglings and even the odd toad or two.
+Meanwhile, ponds and wildlife habitats are incredibly busy with this year’s youngsters, fledglings and even the odd toad or two.